[QODBC-POS] Using QuickBooks POS Data with Access 2013 (Linked Tables) 32-bit

 This article will show you how to build the linked table in MS Access.

 After you select the access method and click OK, then you will get a Select Data Source window:

 Select the QuickBooks-related DSN you set up with the QODBC driver.
 This can be one of our pre-installed DSN names or one that you have created.
 (Here, I choose the default DSN as the example.)

 The first time you use MS Access to access QuickBooks, it will ask you to grant permission for this application:

-Once the connection is built, Access will return a list of available tables in Select Tables window.
-Please, select tables you want to extract data from.
+Once the connection is built, Access will return a list of available tables in the Select Tables window.
+Please, select the tables you want to extract data from.
 Multiple Selection is available.

 If the Import/Linking works without any problems, you will see linked tables been created in the table list of MS Access:

-Note: In the case where you run across an application which is not fully ODBC compatible, often times they do support getting data from Access tables.
-To make this application work with QuickBooks tables, you can run the Microsoft Access setup as shown above.
-Then have this application use the MS Access ODBC driver to talk to the Access database, which you created, which was linked to QuickBooks tables.
+Note: When you run across an application that is not fully ODBC compatible, they often support getting data from Access tables.
+To make this application work with QuickBooks tables, you can run the Microsoft Access setup, as shown above.
+Then have this application use the MS Access ODBC driver to talk to the Access database you created, which was linked to QuickBooks tables.
 This middleware approach allows us to support nearly any application, even if not fully ODBC compliant.